 In Memory of Dr. Rueben Devlin

-On behalf of Humber River Hospital (HRH) community, we are deeply saddened to advise you of the passing of Dr. Rueben Devlin.
+On behalf of Humber River Health (HRH) community, we are deeply saddened to advise you of the passing of Dr. Rueben Devlin.
 Dr. Devlin was a loving husband to Rhonda for 48 years.
 Much – loved father to Heather (Al), Neil (Elise), and Katherine (David).
 Proud grandpa to seven, almost 8 grandchildren.
-Dr. Devlin leaves behind an inspiring and historic legacy of public service, from his days as an orthopedic surgeon to a transformative President and CEO of Humber River Hospital (HRH), and most recently as Special Advisor and Chair of the Premier’s Council on Improving Healthcare and Ending Hallway Medicine.
+Dr. Devlin leaves behind an inspiring and historic legacy of public service, from his days as an orthopedic surgeon to a transformative President and CEO of Humber River Health (HRH), and most recently as Special Advisor and Chair of the Premier’s Council on Improving Healthcare and Ending Hallway Medicine.

 Guided by the principle of patient-centered healthcare, Dr. Devlin had a profound impact on the lives of his patients, friends, colleagues, and Ontario’s entire healthcare system.